 IsoTherm is just one option but a very reputable one that has a long following in the sailing and yachting circle.
 Just the tank will run you about $750.

-DIESEL OR PETROL FIRED HOT WATER SYSTEMS
+DIESEL OR PETROL FIRED VAN WATER HEATER

 The Webasto Dual Top is another great option and avoids the complexity of tying into your engine’s coolant system.
 The Dual Top also provides forced air heating in addition to hot water.